 So, here are a few tips on how to go about proofreading something you’ve written.
 Please note that this post was geared toward shorter pieces of writing, such as roleplay paras and short stories.
 When it comes to novels etc, you will probably need a professional to do the work for you.

 If your text editor doesn’t have a built-in one, you can find ones online as well, such as here, and here.
 Tumblr also has its own spell-checker, located between the link and read more buttons above your post editor.
 Keep in mind that a spell-checker will only reveal typos and errors in spelling, and while this is a good place to begin, more often than not you will have to go further than that.

 Double-check your word use

 This is where a thesaurus and a dictionary come in handy.
-Make sure the words you’ve chosen have been use in the right context; seeing as you may sometimes think a word means something it actually doesn’t.
+Make sure the words you’ve chosen have been used in the right context, seeing as you may sometimes think a word means something it actually doesn’t.
 Some synonyms may also have slightly different connotations or nuances, in spite of the meaning being essentially the same.
-It’s especially important you double-check more difficult words, or words you don’t use that often.
+It’s especially important you double-check more difficult words and words you don’t use that often.
 Commonly confused word pairs can also be tricky, so pay specific attention to those.

 Look for missing words and odd sentence structures

-Sometimes I will come up with a specific wording only to change my mind mid-writing; and once I proofread, I come to realize I’ve used half the original sentence combined with the ending I thought up for the new sentence.
-When changing one’s mind about a particular wording, some words can also get lost in the process, or become jumbled up.
-This can sometimes be difficult to spot (especially since spell-checkers don’t pick up on it), but the only thing you really can do, is to make sure all of your individual sentences make sense, and that no important words have been left out.
+Sometimes I will come up with a specific wording only to change my mind mid-writing—and once I proofread, I come to realize I’ve used half the original sentence combined with the ending I thought up for the new sentence.
+When changing one’s mind about a particular wording some words can get lost in the process or become jumbled up.
+This can sometimes be difficult to spot (especially since spell-checkers don’t pick up on it), but the only thing you really can do is to make sure all of your individual sentences make sense and that no important words have been left out.

 Check your grammar